leonlwwang/leonw.me/src/pages/blog/night-high.md

 record instruments and vocals.
 That resulted in Campfire, a fun ten-track album where I explored making indie rock and hip-hop music.

-[Campfire](https://open.spotify.com/album/5ZDQcJLSTvNiaNT47m7Yis?si=RWiae2YTRqmfbQ6dCmrpzg) was definitely crude, and my lyrics and voice still make me grimace, but it was a really great way of rekindling (pun not intended) my passion and pivoting into new genres of music.
+[Campfire](https://open.spotify.com/album/5ZDQcJLSTvNiaNT47m7Yis?si=RWiae2YTRqmfbQ6dCmrpzg) was definitely crude, and my lyrics and voice still make me cringe, but it was a really great way of rekindling my passion and pivoting into new genres of music.
 Thus, I rebranded to **Night High**, a whole new era in my artistry.

 <figure>
 <img src="/assets/campfire.png" alt="Campfire" style="width:100%">
-<figcaption align = "center">Steve and I being weird for our album cover.</figcaption>
+<figcaption align = "center">Me and Steve being weird for our album cover.</figcaption>
 </figure>

 In college, I met some super cool and incredibly talented folks at the **UIUC Hip-Hop Collective** (now called